Team: Programs | Commitment: Career | Location: Washington DC

 - Draft scopes of work for consultants and timetables for the design and implementation of specific consultancy mandates; participate in recruitment of highly qualified consultants;

 - Assist CNFA’s recruitment team in the identification and retention of key employees, including local staff;

 - Collaborate with the Program Development Team to identify, attract and secure new business;

-- Travel for site visits to assist in field office work efforts, complete general evaluations of program progress and potential, and collect program information; and
+- Travel for site visits to assist in field office work efforts, complete general evaluations of program progress and potential

 - Minimum Bachelor’s degree from an accredited college or university in Agricultural Economics, Agribusiness or related field.
 Master’s Degree preferred.